-Clearview AI is a U.S. based company that provides an innovative facial recognition platform for law enforcement in aiding successful prosecutions.
+Clearview AI is a U.S. based company that provides an innovative facial recognition platform for law enforcement and has undertaken previous case uses to aid successful prosecutions.

 The use of the technology is not only intended for the police and prosecutors but serves public offenders working for the government and wrongly-accused offenders themselves in helping to terminate lawsuits and sentences against them.